-I was just waiting for the event to occur because it really gave me a wonderful exuberant experience last time with the Wikipedia/Wikimedia Takes Kolkata 3 event.
-Suddenly, last week of November I got an invitation form Wikipedia in Facebook that again they are conducting Wikipedia Takes Kolkata 4 photo scavenging event here in Kolkata.
-But this time, photo scavenging will be in the southern part of Kolkata that is Tollygunge.
-Tollygunge is already famous outside for Bengali Films but for this time it will be more famous for Temples, Marvelous Architectures and History.
-So our rendezvous was Tollygunge Phari (It is a famous Tollygunge Crossing).
-Again my whole and sole companion throughout the Wikipedia/Wikimedia Photowalk event was Sumit Surai but this time Samrat turned down because now he is in Hobart, Australia, I really missed his presence throughout.
-Before I get into anything, here is the list of tentative places mainly Temple complexes.
+I was just waiting for the event because the last edition of this event really gave me a wonderful exuberant experience.
+Last week of November, suddenly I got an invitation from the Wikipedia event page in Facebook that again they are conducting 4th edition of Wikipedia Takes Kolkata photo scavenging event here in Kolkata.
+But this time, it would be conducted in the southern part of Kolkata, in Tollygunge area.
+Tollygunge is already famous outside for Bengali Film Industry but for this time it will be more famous for Temples, Marvelous Architectures, and History.
+Our rendezvous was Tollygunge Phari as It is a famous Tollygunge Crossing so that participants could reach easily.
+Again my whole and sole companion throughout the Wikipedia/Wikimedia Photowalk event was Sumit but this time Samrat unable to make it because he is in Hobart, now.
+I really missed his presence throughout.
+Before I get into anything, here is the list of tentative places would cover in the photowalk.

 • Boro Rasbari (Bowali Mondal)